broadinstitute/flipbook/form_schema_examples/README.md

 ![image](https://user-images.githubusercontent.com/6240170/118543032-c3b2a280-b721-11eb-8651-258a378e7bbc.png)

-For a list of supported icons (beyond thumbs up, thumbs down), see https://semantic-ui.com/elements/icon.html
+For a list of supported icons (other than thumbs up, thumbs down), see https://semantic-ui.com/elements/icon.html